TwiN/skraid/README.md

 ## Features
 - Bans new users if they're part of the global ban list.
 Does not affect users that were already in the server.
-- Supports per-server list of "exceptions" (allowlist), if a legitimate user is in the blocklist (global ban list)
+- Supports per-server list of "exceptions" (allowlist), in case a guild wishes to let a user in the global ban list (blocklist) join their server anyways.
-- Detect messages containing known phishing/scam links, ban them and add them to the global ban list. **(TODO)**
+- Detect messages containing known phishing/scam links, delete said messages and send an alert.
+- Configuration for setting up a channel for alerts, including replacing all actions by alerts sent to said channel.
 - Has some utility functions to manage raids
-- Configuration for setting up a channel for alerts, including replacing all actions by alerts sent to said channel.

 ## Glossary